ArijitKD/GSoC2025-GCC/README.md

 - `close()`
 These are located in the source files under `<newlib-repo-root>/newlib/libc/machine/nvptx`, especially in `misc.c`.

+Other necessary syscalls are expected to be implemented soon.

 ### Supported file open modes
-Only a few file open modes have been implemented, keeping in mind the simple usage that the file system is intended for.
+Only a few file open modes have been implemented, keeping in mind the simple usage that the filesystem is intended for.
 These are:
 - `MODE_R` = `O_RDONLY`, equivalent to the `"r"` mode
 - `MODE_W` = `(O_WRONLY | O_CREAT | O_TRUNC)`, equivalent to the `"w"` mode
 - `MODE_A` = `(O_WRONLY | O_CREAT | O_APPEND)`, equivalent to the `"a"` mode